 There are few things sweeter than a mother dog tending to her puppies.
 It’s hard to imagine giving birth to a litter of puppies and somehow knowing just what to do to take care of them all.

-A dog’s maternal instinct starts to kick in before she has given birth.
-If you’ve been around a pregnant dog, you may have seen her “nesting,” or circling around looking for the perfect place to have her puppies.
-She may paw at blankets or pillows, trying to make the area as safe and comfortable as possible.
+A dog’s maternal instinct begins to kick in before giving birth.
+If you’ve ever been around a pregnant dog, you’ve probably seen her circle around looking for the perfect place to have her puppies.
+She may paw at blankets or pillows to make the area as safe and comfortable as possible.

 There are some circumstances when a mother dog may not show all of these maternal behaviors.
 But by and large, a mother dog is well-equipped to provide her puppies with all the care and nurturing they need when they are born.

 Want to Learn More About How Genetics Influence Dog Behavior?